 Add 3/4th of the coriander leaves and garam masala powder, if used.

-Place eggs in a serving bowl and pour over the curry sauce, covering all eggs.
-You can use halved eggs if you like.
+Place the halved eggs in a serving bowl and pour over the curry sauce, covering all eggs.

 Garnish can include nicely browned onion slices (1 small onion).

-You can add 2 tbsp. double cream or sour cream or Quark's very low fat soft cheese towards the end of step 6
+You can add 2 tbsp. double cream or sour cream or Quark's very low fat soft cheese to the curry sauce, towards the end of step 6